opensecuritycontroller/opensecuritycontroller.org/tutorials/openstack_workload.md

 # Tutorial: Protecting Assets with OSC on OpenStack

-Given an existing [OpenStack compatible environment](../gettingstarted/requirements.md#openstack) and a [deployed instance of OSC](../gettingstarted/installing_ost.md), this tutorial will walk you through the steps of setting up OSC to protect a single workload instance in OpenStack.
-These steps will include: deployment of a security appliance instance, definition of the workload under protection, and redirection of the traffic to be protected through the security appliance.
+Given an existing [OpenStack compatible environment](../gettingstarted/requirements.md#openstack) and a [deployed instance of OSC](../gettingstarted/installing_ost.md), this tutorial provides the necessary steps of setting up OSC to protect a single workload instance in OpenStack.

+These steps include:
+* deployment of a security appliance instance
+* definition of the workload under protection
+* redirection of the traffic to be protected through the security appliance

 ## Setup Requirements

 ### Virtualization Environment

 * In OpenStack, [create a tenant and domain](https://docs.openstack.org/mitaka/install-guide-obs/keystone-users.html).
-For this tutorial, the tenant will be referred to as `TENANT` with the value "admin" and the domain will be referred to as `REGION` with the value "RegionOne".
+This tutorial refers to the tenant as `TENANT`, with the value "admin".
+The domain is referred to as `REGION`, with the value "RegionOne".
 * In OpenStack, create two virtual machines in the `TENANT` and `REGION`.
-These virtual machines will hereby be referred to as the `ATTACKER` and the `VICTIM`.
+These virtual machines are hereby referred as the `ATTACKER` and the `VICTIM`.

 ### Networks and Connectivity
 #### Minimum Network Requirements
-For OSC to function successfully, there are minimum network requirements that need to be met.
+For OSC to function successfully, the following minimum network requirements must be met:

 * Both the `ATTACKER` and `VICTIM` must be able to communicate to each other through HTTP.
-* Two unique networks:
+* Must contain two unique networks:
  * One **Management Network** primarily for communication between the security manager and the **Distributed Appliance Instance**.
    > **Note**: If the security manager is externally hosted, both a router and an external network are needed for the security manager to communicate to the **Distributed Appliance Instance**.
 The network should be configured as **shared** and **external**.
  * One **Inspection Network** for which redirected traffic will be intercepted.

-#### Tutorial Network Topology
+S#### Tutorial Network Topology
 For this tutorial, the network topology in OpenStack should be as follows:

-* `MANAGEMENT NETWORK`: This **Management Network** will be overloaded with the deployment of the `ATTACKER` and `VICTIM` and will be used for communication between both the `ATTACKER` and `VICTIM`, the *internal* security manager, and the **Distributed Appliance Instance**.
+* `MANAGEMENT NETWORK`: The **Management Network** will be overloaded with the deployment of the `ATTACKER` and `VICTIM`, and used for communication between both the `ATTACKER` and `VICTIM`, the *internal* security manager, and the **Distributed Appliance Instance**.
 Its configurations consist of one port for the `ATTACKER`, one for the `VICTIM`, and one for the **Distributed Appliance Instance**.
 * `INSPECTION NETWORK`: This network will be used for intercepting traffic sent from the `ATTACKER` to the `VICTIM`.
-Its configurations consist of one port for the `MANAGEMENT NETWORK` and one port for the **Distributed Appliance Instance**.
+Its configurations consist of one port for the `MANAGEMENT NETWORK`, and one port for the **Distributed Appliance Instance**.

 ![Network Topology](./images/network_topology.jpg)
 *Network Topology in OpenStack*